The stellar mass function and evolution of the density profile of galaxy clusters from the Hydrangea simulations at $0<z<1.5$: Radial satellite density profiles within the clusters

 \subsection{Concentration of stellar density profile}

 We now analyze the corresponding galaxy density profile and its evolution.
-For consistency with observations, we use 2D profiles here, which we obtain by projecting the galaxy coordinates (relative to the cluster centre) along each of the three principal coordinate axes of the simulation; each galaxy is weighted by its stellar mass (which we measure within 30 pkpc, see Sec.~\ref{sec:mstar_subfind}) to yield a 2D galaxy density profile.
-With the exception of the cluster BCG, we include all galaxies with stellar mass $M_\star > 10^8\, \msun$ within a cylinder of radius $2\times R_{200c}$ and (total) length along the projection axis equal to $4\times R_{200c}$ (we have verified that our results are insensitive to the choice of cylinder length\footnote{In the central region ($R_\mathrm{2D} \leq 0.5 \times R_\mathrm{200c}$), the density increases by $<$1 per cent if the cylinder length is increased further, from 4 to $6 \times R_\mathrm{200c}$.} and minimum $M_*$ in range $10^8$ -- $10^9 \mathrm{M}_{\odot}$).
+For consistency with observations, we use 2D profiles here, which we obtain by projecting the galaxy coordinates (relative to the cluster centre) along each of the three principal coordinate axes of the simulation; each galaxy is weighted by its stellar mass (which we measure within 30 pkpc, see Sec.~\ref{sec:mstar_subfind}) to yield a 2D galaxy density profile. {\modtext With the exception of the cluster BCG, we include all galaxies with stellar mass $M_\star > 10^9\, \msun$ \footnote{ \modtext This stellar mass limit is chosen to match that of \citet{van2015evidence}.
+At higher redshift, the data from \citet{vdb14} have a stellar mass limit of $\mstar \geq 10^{10.2}\, \msun$, but we have verified that this difference affects the best-fit NFW concentration only at a level $\ll 1\sigma$.}}within a cylinder of radius $2\times R_{200c}$ and (total) length along the projection axis equal to $4\times R_{200c}$ (we have verified that our results are insensitive to the choice of cylinder length\footnote{In the central region ($R_\mathrm{2D} \leq 0.5 \times R_\mathrm{200c}$), the density increases by $<$1 per cent if the cylinder length is increased further, from 4 to $6 \times R_\mathrm{200c}$.} and minimum $M_*$ in range $10^8$ -- $10^9 \mathrm{M}_{\odot}$).
 We then calculate the surface density within concentric annuli whose edge radii are spread linearly between $0.01$ and $0.1 \times R_{200c}$ ($\Delta R/R_\mathrm{200c} = 0.03$), and logarithmically between $0.1$ and $2 \times R_\mathrm{200c}$ ($\Delta \log R = 0.19$).

 An important subtlety in this procedure is the way in which fore- and background galaxies are accounted for.
 Owing to the zoom-in nature of the Hydrangea simulations, our projected profiles cannot contain a contribution from galaxies at very large line-of-sight distances from the cluster, but correlated line-of-sight structures are still captured by the large Hydrangea zoom-in regions.
 For approximate consistency with the observational approach, we estimate and subtract the contribution of these nearby fore-/background galaxies to the projected galaxy density, rather than e.g. applying a cut in 3D radius or FoF membership.
 For this, we calculate the expected field galaxy density in each bin based on the galaxy volume density of the EAGLE S15\_AGNdT9-L0050N0752 simulation \citep{schaye2014eagle}, and subtract this from the surface density we measure for the Hydrangea clusters.
 This correction does not make any significant difference to the surface densities ($<0.17\%$ at all radii up to $R_{200\textrm{c}}$, and $<1\%$ at $R_{200\textrm{c}}<R<2 \times R_{200\textrm{c}}$), and does not affect the shapes of the density profiles.